 Fair – Nub is soft and warm, cigar has some harshness.

 Good – Nub may have some soft or warm qualities to it.
-There is no harshness in flavors.
+There might be some harshness in flavors.

 Excellent – The nub is firm and cool.
 There is no harshness in flavors.